The Role of Utility Poles in Power Transmission & Distribution

 • Much longer lifespan (50+ years) compared to wooden poles

-Economic and Environmental Benefits of Polecrete™ & Composite Poles
+Economic and Environmental Benefits & Composite Poles

 • Reduced Maintenance Costs.
 Less frequent repairs and replacements lead to reduced long-term expenses.